 Photo by Andreas F. Borchert

 I’m sorry to have to break this to you, but Mary (the mother of Jesus) was not a virgin.
-At the very least, we can surmise that she did not die a virgin, since there are several references about Jesus’ brothers in the New Testament.
-Yes, I know that a counter-argument to this is that these “brothers” were either: (1) Jesus’ half-brothers from a former marriage of Joseph, or (2) “brothers in Christ”.
+At the very least, we can surmise that she did not die a virgin, since there are several references about Jesus’s brothers in the New Testament.
+Yes, I know that a counterargument to this is that these “brothers” were either: (1) Jesus’s half-brothers from a former marriage of Joseph, or (2) “brothers in Christ”.
 Sorry, but neither one of these explanation holds water, as I hope to demonstrate.

-If Jesus’ brothers were indeed half-brothers, then they would have to be related to Jesus through Joseph.
-Except that Joseph is not Jesus’ father, according to the Gospels, so James (the Just, brother of Jesus, head of the church in Jerusalem) would not be related to Jesus at all.
-Maybe they grew up together, but they would not really be brothers in any familial sense.
+If Jesus’s brothers were indeed half-brothers, then they would have to be related to Jesus through Joseph.
+Except that Joseph is not Jesus’s father, according to the Gospels, so James (the Just, brother of Jesus, head of the church in Jerusalem) would not be related to Jesus at all.
+Maybe they grew up together, but they would not really be brothers in the familial sense.

 If the references to brother means brother in Christ, we have a few problems as well.
 Firstly, in Mark 6:3, it is the townspeople who refer to the brothers of Jesus, and certainly they would not be thinking in terms of “brothers in Christ.”
 Secondly, when Paul (Galatians 1:19) refers to “James, the Lord’s brother” he also talks of Peter but does not mention him as a “brother of the Lord.”
 If this was an appellation meaning “brothers in Christ”, certainly Peter would count!